How to assess the Care Certificate

 When are workers assessed?

-This depends on the individual – assessment should only start when the new worker is ready.
-They'll need enough time to learn the underpinning knowledge, practise their skills and complete the self-assessment tool to see how they're getting on.
-Then, when they're ready you can start the assessment process.
+Assessment should only start when the new worker is ready – and that depends on the individual.
+Each learner will need enough time to learn the underpinning knowledge, practise their skills and complete the self-assessment tool to track progress.
+Only then, when they feel prepared, can you start the assessment process.

 What happens during an assessment?

-With OneFile's eportfolio, it's even easier.
-You can access learner portfolios and assess evidence anytime, anywhere, on any device.
+Assessment is easier with OneFile's eportfolio – which allows you to access learner portfolios and assess evidence anytime, anywhere, on any device.
 You can even write comments, add annotations and send feedback to the learner so they know where to make improvements.

-If you're assessing a worker on the job, make sure you explain to the patient why you're there, and that there's nothing to worry about.
-While you're observing a learner, stand back if possible so they can practise their skills in a normal way.
-You can make notes throughout, but try to ask any questions at the end.
+If you're assessing a worker on the job, make sure you explain to any patients who might be present about why you're there, and that there's nothing to worry about.
+While you're observing a learner, stand back if possible so they can practise their skills as normal.
+You can make notes throughout, but try to save any questions for the end.

 How to stay compliant